devpersi/TheBall/readme.md

 ## Getting Started
 1. Clone or download the repository to your local machine
-2. Open the project in Unity
+2. Open the project in Unity Editor 2020.3.40f1
 3. Click the play button to start the scene

 ## Project Features